-Prospective students who have studied outside of the U.S. must provide an official WES or ECE external credential evaluation as a required part of the admissions process.
+Prospective students who have studied outside of the U.S. must provide an official course-by-course WES or ECE external credential evaluation as a required part of the admissions process.
 This report should be sealed and unopened, and sent directly to the Office of Admissions.
 All official transcripts and relevant credentials (e.g., diplomas and marksheets) will be required if admitted.
 All external credential evaluations should be no older than two years as of the official date received by the Office of Admissions.
 Once credentials and/or credential evaluations are sent to VCU, they will not be returned to the prospective student or sent to a third party.

 Security and fire safety report

 Virginia Commonwealth University is committed to assisting all members of the community in providing for their own safety and security.
 The current annual security and fire safety report is available on the VCU website located at http://www.police.vcu.edu/docs/CampusSafetyReport.pdf .

 If you would like to receive a hard copy of the report, you can stop by the VCU Police Department at 938 W. Grace St. or you can request that a copy be mailed to you by calling (804) 828-6334.

 The report contains information regarding campus security, personal safety, and fire and crime statistics related to our university community.